 As the European banking sector, we believe that both public and private sectors must come together to identify the most promising actions that would remove the obstacles to greater, deeper, and more unified capital markets in Europe.
 We acknowledge the financial sector's own role and responsibility in such a process and are willing to engage ourselves fully in the necessary work ahead.
-At the same time, we would draw attention to the need to ensure that bank lending faces no undue obstacles in order to guarantee the good functioning of the thus giving the Financial Markets Union optimal conditions for fostering growth and prosperity in the EU.
+At the same time, we would draw attention to the need to ensure that bank lending faces no undue obstacles.